KRAW

 KRAW was a non-commercial radio station in Sterling, Alaska, broadcasting to the Kenai, Alaska, area on 90.1 FM.
 KRAW signed on as KWMD on July 26, 2003, programming a non-commercial modern rock format.

 KRAW ceased continuous broadcast on August 2, 2004, pending FCC approval of technical changes between several Alaska Educational Radio System (AERS) stations including a change in frequency.
-However, KRAW has periodically broadcast for short periods to maintain the license.
-On March 10, 2008, AERS filed with the FCC for alternative technical changes.
+However, KRAW periodically broadcast for short periods to maintain the license.
+On March 10, 2008, AERS filed with the FCC for alternative technical changes to the station’s license/facilities..

 KRAW's license expired on May 18, 2013, due to the station having been dark for more than a year.
 The FCC deleted the KRAW call sign from their database on February 5, 2014.